romm/formz/Documentation/05-UsersManual/Index.rst

 .. only:: html

-    Formz configuration is exclusively done with TypoScript, see the configuration list: “:ref:`usersManual-typoScript`”.
+    Formz configuration is exclusively done in TypoScript, see the configuration list: “:ref:`usersManual-typoScript`”.

     You can also read the chapter “:ref:`usersManual-tips`” for tips about it.